 A Word On Outdoor Sensors

-As we are focussing on indoor weather stations in this article, there is no need to go into any detail about outdoor sensor placement.
-If you need to get more information on optimal outdoor sensor placement though, I dedicated a whole article on the subject.
-You can read the full article here.
+As we are focusing on indoor weather stations in this article, there is no need to go into any detail about outdoor sensor placement.
+If you need to get more information on optimal outdoor sensor placement, though, I dedicated a whole article on the subject You can read the full article here.

 By now, you should have a pretty good idea and overview of what location will be best to place your indoor weather station in.
 I made it pretty clear which variables have the biggest influence on their sensor readings, as well as which rooms to avoid.